okteto/blog-proposals/working-with-multiple-clusters.md

 $ kubectl get svc -n service-b
 ```

-You might don't see a problem with the above commands.
+You might not see a problem with the above commands.
 However, when you're coding, you might need to change namespaces a little bit quicker and avoid any confusion if you forgot to include the namespace's proper name.
 If you don't want to specify a namespace in every kubectl command you run, you'd have to modify the `~/.kube/config` file.
 However, [there's a project called kubens](https://github.com/ahmetb/kubectx) (from the same project creator as kubectx) that you could use to switch between different namespaces quickly.  `kubens` will update the Kubernetes context for you automatically.
 The above commands now can be like this:

 ```
 $ kubens